Voles in the Garden

 Glue traps and sticky substances that trap wildlife when they touch or step on them should never be used.
-They cause great suffering and death to many species of wildlife, including birds, and even domestic pets.
+Humane live traps should be used rarely due to the many other effective humane options described above.

 It is best to take preventive measures, especially habitat modification (which is surprisingly effective) before an upsurge in vole numbers occurs.
 Habitat modification is within your control.
 A cyclical increase in vole numbers due mainly to climate conditions is not within your control.
 Try a combination of the suggestions above for best results, and keep in mind that next year may be a down year in the cycle of vole population numbers.
 There may be many fewer voles in your garden—naturally.